 Stomach (Gastric) Cancer

-Gastric cancer, or stomach cancer, originates in the stomach.
-Although its occurrence has declined significantly over the past two decades, gastric cancer is still among the most prevalent cancers worldwide.
-The most common type is adenocarcinoma, one that starts from the inner lining.
+Stomach cancer, or gastric cancer, originates in the stomach.
+Although its occurrence has declined significantly over the past two decades, stomach cancer is still among the most prevalent cancers worldwide.
+The most common type is adenocarcinoma, one that starts from the stomach’s inner lining.
 There are other types that start from middle or outer parts of the stomach, but they are relatively rare.

-Additionally, some non-cancerous conditions in the stomach, such as sores or limited proliferation of the inner lining may precede gastric cancer.
-Finally, some hereditary conditions predispose people to gastric cancer.
+Some non-cancerous conditions in the stomach, such as sores or overgrowth of cells of the inner lining can precede cancer.
+Finally, some hereditary conditions can make people more likely to get stomach cancer.

-However, gastric cancer can still occur in the absence of any of these factors or conditions.
+However, sometimes there is not a clear risk factor: Stomach cancer can still occur in the absence of any of these factors or conditions.

 What are symptoms of gastric cancer?

-Many patients receive a diagnosis of gastric cancer at a later stage, since the cancer may not cause any symptoms in its earlier stages.
-Some symptoms of gastric cancer, such as early satiety (fullness), mild belly pain and fatigue are the same as or similar to the manifestations of other less serious and common conditions.
+Stomach cancer may not cause any symptoms in its earlier stages.
+Some symptoms of stomach cancer, such as early satiety (sense of fullness), mild belly pain and fatigue are common, and symptoms of other, less serious conditions.

-However, some symptoms are more suggestive of gastric cancer.
-If you experience any of the following symptoms for more than two weeks, it is advised that you see a gastroenterologist:
+However, some symptoms are more suggestive of stomach cancer.
+If you experience any of the following symptoms for more than two weeks, you should see a gastroenterologist:

 - Unexplained weight loss